sa-concept-refactoring/doc/chapters/analysis.typ

 Clang has a builtin AST-dump mode, which can be enabled with the `-ast-dump` flag. @clang_ast

-The top level declaration in a translation unit is always the `translation unit declaration`.

 @clang_ast_example shows an example of the ast dump of a simple function.

 #figure(